weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### June 2019 - #14371

-Currently there is no option to escalate the pending approvals in HR Works or ESS.
+Currently there is no option to escalate the pending approvals in HROn or ESS.
 Hence a new feature to escalate the pending approvals is requested by the client.
 Now, in ESS, if an employee application request remains pending for approval for a long time, the employee can escalate the issue to the next approver.

 For implementing this change, a new column is added in the ‘Approval Workflow Settings’ Screen named “Escalation Type”.